-- 1. That the Government of Canada immediately conducts meaningful and effective consultations sessions (and not engagement sessions) in order to obtain the full input of Aboriginal peoples and accommodate their concerns on the proposed reform of the Indian Act. - 2.
-That the Indian Act amendments eradicate all forms of discrimination against Aboriginal women and their male and female descendants by removing the element of categorization of Indian Status i.e. 6(1), 6(2). - 3.
-That the Indian Act amendments include new clauses to ensure that the administrative policy which requires the identification and/or admission of paternity of the father of a child born to an unmarried woman be immediately changed to a requirement that the mother of the child sign an affidavit or statutory declaration as to the status of the father of the child. - 4.
-That the Canadian Government recognizes the historical and institutional nature of the discrimination against Aboriginal women and their descendants by removing the cut-off date based upon a post-September 4, 1951 birth date in their proposal to reform the Indian Act thus granting equal registration status to all women registered under s.
+- 1. That the Government of Canada immediately conducts meaningful and effective consultations sessions (and not engagement sessions) in order to obtain the full and effective participation of Aboriginal peoples in which their input will consequently be included thereby accommodating their concerns on the proposed legislative reform of the Indian Act. - 2.
+That the Government of Canada's intention to conduct parallel discussions incites instead, meaningful consultation sessions inclusive of any Aboriginal community and Aboriginal organization who desire to participate - 3.
+That a 2 day Constitutional Conference be conducted with Aboriginal peoples and their representatives, to address the federal, provincial and territorial understandings and agreement as to the respective jurisdictional implications and obligations in regards to this issue. - 4.
+That Bill C-3 eradicates all forms of discrimination against Aboriginal women and their descendants by removing the element of categorization of Indian Status i.e. 6(1), 6(2). - 5.
+That Bill C-3 include a new clause regarding unstated paternity to ensure that the administrative policy which requires the identification and/or admission of paternity of the father of a child born to an unmarried Aboriginal woman be immediately changed to a requirement that the mother of the child sign an affidavit or statutory declaration as to the status of the father of the child. - 6.
+That the Canadian Government recognizes the historical and institutional nature of the discrimination against Aboriginal women and their descendants by removing the cut-off date based upon a post-September 4, 1951 birth date in Bill C-3 thus granting equal registration status to all women registered under s.
 6(1)(c) and Aboriginal descendants born prior to April 17, 1985 who trace their Indian ancestry through the maternal line, as the Indian Act accords to male Indians and their descendants eligible for registration under s.
-6(1)(a). - 5.
-That the proposed amendments to the Indian Act include provisions to provide acquired rights of band membership to new registrants. - 6.
-That the proposed amendments include a financial plan and provisions for additional land and resources to accommodate for the increased Status population of band communities. - 7.
-That the Canadian Government puts an end to the categorization of Indian Status under subsection 6(1) and 6(2) by addressing the rights of Indigenous peoples to define and utilize their own customary laws regarding citizenship which is tied to an individual's obligation and duties to their nation, perpetuation of their Indigenous language and culture, consequently allowing Indigenous peoples to move towards self-determination with the allocated resources needed to make self-determination a success.
+6(1)(a).

-8. That rights associated with "Indian Status" be transportable outside federally recognized reserve and Crown land areas, in order to address issues of apartheid-like restrictive rights and the associated long-term historical injustices imbedded within the Indian Act that have limited Indigenous peoples from exercising access to their inherent rights.
+- 7. That Bill C-3 includes provisions to provide automatic band membership to new registrants. - 8.
+That Bill C-3 includes a financial plan and provisions for additional land and resources to accommodate for the increased Indian Status population of First Nations communities. - 9.
+That the Government of Canada recognize the inherent right of Aboriginal peoples to define who can be a citizen of their nation and what obligations and rights are entailed within their definition.
+However, this must be done in accordance with international human rights law. - 10.
+That rights associated with "Indian Status" be transportable outside federally recognized reserve and Crown land areas, in order to remove the apartheid-like restrictive rights and the associated long-term historical injustices imbedded within the Indian Act that have limited Indigenous peoples from exercising their inherent rights.